RAS-University/robotic-courses/docs/kinematics.md

 ### Chapter 0 : General Concepts
 In this chapter we are first going to learn how to represent robots, what is a joint, degrees of freedom, etc. before diving into specific transformations (2D coordinate transformations, rotation matrices, homogeneous matrices) to link conceptual kinematic description of a robot to mathematical formalisms.

+---
+#### *Robot Structure:*

+A traditional (rigid) robot is composed of a series of links, attached to oneanother by joints.
+The links move around the joints.

+The simplest of these joint-based linkage consists of attaching in sequence two links.
+This is what we refer to as revolute joint, also called hinge joint.
+It is also referred to as the elbow joint as it bears some vague resemblance to the attachment of the upeer and lower human arms.
+In place of enabling the links to rotate around the joint, the joint can also allow the links to slide along each other.
+One then refers to these links as prismatic joint, also called a sliding or linear joint.

+More interesting are joints that enable either the links to do more than one motion type (combining translation and rotation) or enable to connect three or more links simultaneously.
+The helical or screw joint allows simultaneous rotation and translation about a screw axis.
+The spherical joint, also called a ball-and-socket joint, enables rotation along three axes.

 #### *Serial vs. Parallel robots*